dzyanino/dzyanino/README.md

 - ⚡ Fun fact: ...
 -->
 Nice to meet you :)

-- 🌱 I’m currently learning VueJS and Laravel
+- 🌱 I’m currently learning Web Security 🔒

-- - 💬 Ask me about data stuctures and algorithms in Java or Python......jk :)
+- - 💬 Ask me about -  web development 🌐 : Laravel or Vue.js
+                    -  or software development 💻 : C#, Python or Java
+    ### ( but not all at once (˵ •̀ ᴗ - ˵ ) ✧ )

 - - 📫 How to reach me: dzyaninomanasintsoa7@gmail.com